-The number of grants awarded and the amount of funding per recipient may vary each year, depending on the applicant pool.
-In some cases, the award may be shared among multiple recipients.
+Recipients may receive up to $5,000 to support independent artistic work, including research, domestic or international travel, materials, production, and public presentation.
+The number of grants awarded and the amount awarded to each recipient may vary from year to year depending on the applicant pool, and in some cases, awards may be shared among multiple recipients.

 For international travel, it is strongly recommended that students participate in an MIT-sponsored travel program—or one offered by another institution—that provides support for logistics such as visas, ticketing, housing, language assistance, and mentorship.
 The Bevans Fund does not provide administrative or logistical support for these aspects of travel.